iryndin/hugoblog/content/post/spring_boot_and_awt_headless.md

 ## The problem with AWT headless app in Spring Boot

 Recently I needed to create console Java Spring Boot app that does some stuff with AWT (not so important what exactly).
-I found that simple run with a normat Sprint Boot stub simply does not work.
+I found that simple run with a normat Spring Boot stub simply does not work.
 Running this:

 ```
 @SpringBootApplication